-- they can trust the assertive communicator;
+- They can trust the assertive communicator,

-- they understand what the person is trying to communicate;
+- They understand what the person is trying to communicate,

-- they can respect the person;
+- They can respect the person, and

-- they don’t need to go out of their way to make the assertive communicator feel comfortable and secure;
+- They don’t need to go out of their way to make the assertive communicator feel comfortable and secure.

-Pro tip for communicating with assertive communicators
+Tips for communicating with assertive communicators

 The best you can do when communicating with assertive communicators is to mimic their healthy and efficient style of communication.